fra-mari/Two_Movie_Recommenders/README.md

 1. Install the required Python libraries with `pip install -r requirements.txt`.

 2. Generate the trained models by running `python movie_recommender.py`.
 The process may take a few minutes, but the module also takes care of starting the webapp once the training phase:
-   - When you Terminal prints `Now starting the Flask app`, open the address `http://localhost:5000` in your browser for using the webapp, then **follow the instructions on the CLI** to decide whether to enable the automatic retraining of the models based on the ratings provided by the app's users or not.
+   - When your Terminal prints `Now starting the Flask app`, open the address `http://localhost:5000` in your browser for using the webapp, then **follow the instructions on the CLI** to decide whether to enable the automatic retraining of the models based on the ratings provided by the app's users or not.

    ⚠️⚠️ On some Linux versions, you may need to `apt install lsof` before running the `movie_recommender` module.

 3. Once the files containing the model generated, you can always access the webapp running `python movies_app.py`.

-**P.S.**: If you prefer to `Docker`, just follow the instructions [in the following paragraph](https://github.com/fra-mari/two_movie_recommendation_engines#on-windows).
+**P.S.**: If you prefer to use `Docker`, just follow the instructions [in the following paragraph](https://github.com/fra-mari/two_movie_recommendation_engines#on-windows).